Rim123-web/toxic-comments-detection-API-service/README.md

 # toxic-comments-detection-API-service
 This project provides a Toxic Comment Detection API powered by Flask, where users can fill out a simple form to instantly receive their API key and use it to analyze text comments for toxicity.

+This project aims to build a model capable of identifying toxic comments.
+Here, toxic refers specifically to language that is insulting, obscene, or abusive—including words or phrases.
+These terms contribute to a hostile or harmful online environment.
+It is important to note that not all negative or critical comments are considered toxic.
+For example, a comment like "This content is bad" expresses criticism but lacks abusive intent and is therefore not labeled as toxic.
+The goal is to differentiate between constructive feedback and harmful speech to better support moderation efforts and promote healthy online interactions.

 This project is a complete **Toxic Comment Detection API as a Service**, built using **Flask** for the backend and **HTML/CSS/JavaScript** for the frontend.
 It allows users to generate an API key via a simple form, test their key, and use it to get predictions about whether a given comment is **toxic (1)** or **non-toxic (0)**.